Thanksgiving Quotes & Poems

 When it comes time to count your blessings this Thanksgiving, use these quotes and poems for inspiration.
 Our favorite inspirational and funny quotes and poems will help you express your gratitude or just give you a chuckle.
+Add one to a Thanksgiving card!

 "If you count all your assets, you always show a profit."
 Robert Quillen